Nuni96/clipper-app/README.md

 -Bugs on updating user info \
 -No notification when somebody answers users question\
 -hot questions on home page - API is ready //todo frontend\
--add questions to user struct in backend, update API\
+-add questions to user struct in backend, update API \
+-Add thubms up functionality \

 To run backend